mlhartme/pommes/README.md

 ## Advanced

-You can define imports in the properties file:
+You can define seeds in the properties file:

-   import.foo=baruri
+   seed.foo=baruri

-instructs Pommes auto automatically run
+instructs Pommes to automatically run

    database-add -zone foo baruri

-during `setup`, `database-reset` or if you invoke Pommes with `-import-now` or `-import-daily`.
+during `setup`, `database-scan` or if you invoke Pommes with `-scan-now` or `-scan-daily`.

-This is most usefull with json repositories.
+This is most useful with json repositories.
 To create a json file, run your database-add commands and run

     pommes find -output foo.json "" -json